 In order to reach the core objectives of LINKS, the partners followed an integrative research approach, starting from an assessment of the three complementary knowledge domains:

 - Disaster Management Processes (DMP)

 - Disaster Community Technologies (DCT)

-The assessment entails the collection and analyse knowledge and best practices of SMCS in disasters, through structured review, analysis of existing literature, policies, projects, mechanisms, tools, guidelines and processes.
+The assessment entailed the collection and analyse knowledge and best practices for using social media and crowdsourcing (SMCS) in disasters, through structured review, analysis of existing literature, policies, projects, mechanisms, tools, guidelines and processes.

-The LINKS Framework will be developed through a practitioner-driven approach and evaluated within specific case scenarios allowing to identify positive and negative impact of SMCS in different geographical contexts, conditions, and situations.
+The LINKS Framework was developed through a practitioner-driven approach and evaluated within specific case scenarios allowing to identify positive and negative impact of SMCS in different geographical contexts, conditions, and situations.

-The LINKS Community will be established and managed via:
+The LINKS Community was established and is managed via:

 In LINKS, “diversity” and “stakeholder involvement” are important pillars in relation to the use of SMCS in disasters.

 Diversity and stakeholder involvement are crucial for the development of the LINKS Framework, the LINKS Community Center and LINKS Community Workshops as they will contribute to a more inclusive and resilient disaster management in all cycles of disaster management: preparedness, response, recovery and mitigation and prevention.